ziv0822/ziv0822/README.md

 # Hi, I'm E Jun

 ## About Me
-I am a Computing student at Universiti Teknologi Malaysia (UTM).
+I am a first year Computing student at Universiti Teknologi Malaysia (UTM).
+I am currently learning fundamental concepts in information systems, hardware, and problem-solving through practical assignments.
 This GitHub profile is used as my e-portfolio for the course Technology and Information System (SECP1513).

 ## Education